Some examples of when you may use an SDT include:

 - Fifth Amendment.
 If revealing the information would violate your Fifth Amendment rights against self-incrimination, then you can lawfully refuse to produce them.

-A subpoena ad testificandum typically goes by “civil subpoena” or subp.
-While an SDT requests documents or evidence from you, a subpoena requests your personal appearance to give testimony at
+Whereas a subpoena duces tecum requests documents or evidence from you, a subpoena ad testificandum requests your personal appearance to give testimony at a:

 - trial,